Toulouse Engelhardt

-Toulouse Engelhardt, (born April 14, 1951, Milwaukee, Wisconsin) is an acoustic guitarist and the last member of the Takoma Seven, a group of fingerstyle guitarists who recorded for Takoma Records from 1959 to 1976.
+Toulouse Engelhardt (born April 14, 1951, Milwaukee, Wisconsin) is an acoustic guitarist and the last member of the Takoma Seven, a group of fingerstyle guitarists who recorded for Takoma Records from 1959 to 1976.
 The group included John Fahey, Peter Lang, and Leo Kottke.

 Biography

 Thomas Lloyd Engelhardt is the younger of two sons born to Alan and Arlene Engelhardt.
-The family relocated to the west coast in 1953, initially settling in San Francisco, before moving south to Hermosa Beach, California.
+He was born on April 14, 1951 in Milwaukee, Wisconsin.
+In 1953 his family relocated to the west coast, initially settling in San Francisco, before moving south to Hermosa Beach, California.
 In 1956, they settled in Palos Verdes Estates, California, where Engelhardt graduated from Palos Verdes High School in 1969.
-His passion for the guitar began at the age of six when he heard surf music.
+Toulouse Engelhardt has only been married once in 1978 to Sally Georgeson, a British understudy from the Royal Ballet.
+They have two daughters Lauren Talia and Lindsey Tayrn.
+His passion for the guitar began early in life, at the age of ten, when he first heard the sounds of surf music.

-Although he lacks formal training in guitar technique and music theory, Engelhardt did receive impromptu lessons from two renowned jazz guitarists of the 1960s: Wes Montgomery and Larry Carlton.
+Although he lacks formal training in guitar technique, he did study music theory and harmony in the early 70's while attending Utah State University.
+Engelhardt also received impromptu lessons from two renowned jazz guitarists of the 1960s: Wes Montgomery and Larry Carlton.

 His first guitar lesson was from Carlton, who taught him how to play "Walk, Don't Run" by The Ventures.
-In the summer of 1966, at the age of fifteen, Engelhardt received technical tips from Montgomery while they were at the backstage door of the Lighthouse Café in Hermosa Beach.
+In the summer of 1966, at the age of fifteen, Engelhardt received technical tips from Wes Montgomery while they were at the backstage door of the Lighthouse Café in Hermosa Beach.

 Engelhardt's break came in 1973 when he was booked as a support act for The Byrds' final American tour.
 In 1975, he signed with Briar Records, a subsidiary of Fahey's Takoma label.
 After the release of his first album, he became disillusioned with his experiences in the music industry and took a ten-year sabbatical.
 During this time, he returned to college to pursue two academic degrees in the natural sciences.
 In the early 1990s he earned a master's degree in botany from California State University, Fullerton.
 He has since served as an adjunct professor of biology at community colleges in Southern California.